dplefevre/marine-mammals-classification/README.md

 * This doubled the size of data in each class where exactly half of the data in each class is an augmented version of the original file.

 Here is some exploratory visual representations of each class using spectrograms and oscillograms.
+* Compare the waveform and the spectrogram from the dataset.

 ![](images/Spectro_Oscilo2.png )